Manufacturing

 R&D data theft allows competitors to skip years of development, testing, and optimization.
 Pharmaceutical manufacturers, chemical companies, and advanced technology firms face particular risks from nation-state actors seeking to accelerate domestic industry development.

-Ransomware has become the most financially damaging threat to manufacturers, with attackers specifically targeting industrial companies due to the high cost of production downtime.
-Modern manufacturing ransomware attacks employ tactics specifically designed to maximize impact and ransom payment likelihood.
+Ransomware has become the most financially damaging threat to manufacturers, with attacks up 87% in 2025.
+Attackers specifically target industrial companies due to the high cost of production downtime.

-Initial access often occurs through phishing emails, exploited VPN vulnerabilities, or compromised remote desktop protocol (RDP) services.
 Attackers spend days or weeks in networks before deploying ransomware, identifying critical systems, locating backups, and exfiltrating sensitive data for double-extortion tactics.
+They target both IT and OT systems, recognizing that encrypting production control systems, MES, or quality management systems forces complete shutdowns.

 Backup encryption or deletion represents a critical attack step.
 Attackers locate and encrypt or delete backup systems before deploying ransomware, ensuring victims cannot recover without paying ransoms.
-Cloud backups, on-premise backup appliances, and tape libraries all become targets.

-Supply Chain Attacks and Third-Party Risks
+Supply Chain Attacks

-Manufacturing supply chains, involving dozens or hundreds of suppliers, logistics providers, and service vendors, create extensive attack surfaces.
+Manufacturing supply chains involving dozens or hundreds of suppliers, logistics providers, and service vendors create extensive attack surfaces.
 Compromise of supply chain partners can introduce malicious hardware, software, or provide indirect access to manufacturer networks.

 Software supply chain attacks target manufacturing through compromised software updates, malicious code in third-party components, or trojanized development tools.
 Manufacturing execution systems, SCADA software, and industrial control applications all represent potential attack vectors.